AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

     Use case ends.

-Extensions
+**Extensions**

 * 3a.
 The given index is invalid.
     * 3a1.
 BiteBuddy shows an error for invalid index.

       Use case ends.

-* 3a.
+* 3b.
 Food place already pinned.
-    * 3a1.
+    * 3b1.
 BiteBuddy informs the user and makes no change.

       Use case ends.

-* 3a.
+* 3c.
 Pin limit reached.
-    * 3a1.
+    * 3c1.
 BiteBuddy informs the user that the pin limit has been reached and makes no change.

       Use case ends.